mtfaye/xplorer/README.md

 ## Contributing Code Changes

 When contributing code, you’ll want to follow this checklist :
-- 1. Fork the project repository at [master branch Repos](https://ResolutionDevops@dev.azure.com/ResolutionDevops/Profiler/_git/Profiler)if you haven't already.
+- 1. Fork the project repository if you haven't already.
 - 2. Clone your fork in your Virtual Machine.
 - 3. Create a new branch (Best Practices : never work on the master branch).
 - 4. After writing your codes, push commits to the branch created (Always use  the file dev-requirements.txt when developing or running a test).
 - 5. Consider whether documentation or tests need to be added or updated as part of the change, and add them as needed.
-- 6. Send a pull request to the main repository’s [master branch](https://ResolutionDevops@dev.azure.com/ResolutionDevops/Profiler/_git/Profiler.)
-(Only in special cases would the Pull Request be opened against other branches.)
+- 6. Send a pull request to the main repository’s  (Only in special cases would the Pull Request be opened against other branches.)

 ## Bug Reports